-(As of August 2023) Applications for free and reduced breakfast and lunches have been mailed to your home by the district, and we include an additional application with the information packet the first day of school.
+Applications for free and reduced breakfast and lunches have been mailed to your home by the district, and we include an additional application with the information packet the first day of school.
 Please make sure the application is completed and returned to the school with your child.
 The application needs to be approved before your child's meals become free or reduced.
 The approval process may take a few weeks.
 You must pay for your child's meals until you are approved for free and reduced meals.

-Students may acquire breakfast and lunch in the cafeteria or bring their own lunches from home.
-Extra milk and snacks may be purchased as the students walk through the lunch line.
-Those students purchasing food items must keep their accounts paid in full.
+Students may purchase breakfast and lunch in the cafeteria or bring their lunches from home.
+Extra milk may be purchased as the students walk through the lunch line.
+Those students buying their breakfast, lunches and extra milk must keep their accounts paid in full.
 All money should be sent to the school in a sealed envelope with the student's first and last name and room number on the outside.

-(As of August 2023)-If you neglect to pay your child's lunch account, the school district has the option to send any amounts owed to a collection agency.
+If you neglect to pay your child's lunch account, the school district has the option to send any amounts owed to a collection agency.
 At grades 4-6, students carrying a negative balance of \$10 or more will not be allowed to charge for any additional meals.
 The cafeteria may provide a sandwich of the cafeteria's choice to the student if the student desires something to eat.
 Students receiving a sandwich will have the cost of that sandwich charged to their accounts.
 The cafeteria prices are listed on the school menus.

-Breakfast will be available to students beginning at 8:35am every regular school day.
+Breakfast may be purchased beginning at 8:35 every regular school day.